 Council is made up 120 representatives of member parties.
 These are allotted on the basis of their most recent European or national election results.
 Each party has at least two delegates.
 It is responsible for political affairs between congresses and it decides over organizational matters, such as the election of committee, the application of members and associates and candidates of the European Green Party.

-The Committee consists of nine members elected by the member parties, including two spokespersons (one man and one woman) and a secretary-general.
+The Committee consists of nine members elected by the member parties, including two co-chairs (one man and one woman) and a secretary-general.
 They are responsible for daily political affairs, the execution of the council's decisions and the activities of the secretariat.